 The first of these is the Eurostar which connects France to England through the channel tunnel.
 Paris to London services run regularly each day and offer three classes of travel.
 Trains depart and arrive from Gare du Nord in Paris to St Pancras station in London.
-For the premium classes a meal is provided to your seat and for other tickets a dining car is available on board.
+For the premium classes, a meal is provided to your seat and for other tickets, a dining car is available onboard.
 Wifi is available on the newer trains and is progressively being rolled out to all services.
-Power outlets are available on board but only in specific carriages and accomodate both UK and European plugs.
+Power outlets are available onboard but only in specific carriages and accommodate both UK and European plugs.
 Tickets can be purchased 180 days in advance online.
 The Eurostar website can be accessed here.

-The second of these is Thalys which connects Paris to Belgium, Holland and Germany.
+The second of these is Thalys which connects Paris to Belgium, Holland, and Germany.
 Trains arrive and depart from Gare du Nord in Paris as well as Charles de Gaulle airport.
-Three classes are available on board as is wifi and power sockets.
+Three classes are available onboard as are wifi and power sockets.
 Premium ticket holders are served a meal on international trips over 50 mins and a dining car is available for other passengers.
 Tickets can be purchased up to 90 days in advance.
 Access the Thalys website here.

 Yes – you most certainly can take bikes on trains.
 Having done this ourselves on our last trip we highly recommend it.
-The SNCF web site has two pages with detailed information about bikes on trains.
+The SNCF website has two pages with detailed information about bikes on trains.
 You can find the first page here and the second page here.
-Eurostar and Thayls bike rules are covered on these pages as well.
+Eurostar and Thalys bike rules are covered on these pages as well.

 Be mindful of the size limits for bike cases where they are an option.
 The train manager has absolute discretion on what comes on board and they do check these things especially on busy services.
 Getting on and off trains with bike cases can be a bit of a pain and many of the TGV’s have multiple decks which means you may have stairs to negotiate.